vwillcox/MastoCloud/README.md

 Using -p no will just save the Wordcloud and description to the drive and finish!

+Using -s FILENAME allows ignoring more stopwords listed in that file

 ### What are the options

 | Command | Meaning                      | Example             |